 - Pencil, marker, or crayon

-My oldest Kaelyn has been learning about addition for the past month or so.
-We have learned how to write a number bond, number sentences and adding manipulatives.
-So I thought for a fun review she could do a Halloween Math Addition activity using some items I found at the Target dollar section.
+My oldest has been learning about adding and subtraction for the past month.
+We have learned how to write a number bond, number sentences, and adding with manipulatives.
+So I thought for a fun review she could do a Halloween Math Addition activity using some items I found online.

 I provided her with index cards for her to complete her math problems.
 She needed to draw the plus symbol on one index card and place it on the correct spot.
 Then she also needed to write out her number bond on one side of another card and the addition sentence on the other side.